anwarsyed1/REST-API-with-Node-JS-Express/README.md

 <img src="https://imgur.com/bwIMDYd.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
-I then created a if statement which checks to verify that if the values in the "sin" header does not match then respond with a status 404 code using a JSON message "Patient not found":  <br/>
+I then created a if statement which checks to verify that if the values in the "sin" header does not match then respond with a status 404 code using a JSON message "Patient not found".:  <br/>
 <img src="https://imgur.com/edFEDXC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
-Get an API Key if you dont already have one (ipgeolocation.io):  <br/>
+Then created another if statement to verify if the firstname and lastname match with the corresponding sin.
+If successfull return status 200 (OK) and a JSON message, else return an error JSON message with status 401 (unauthorized):  <br/>
 <img src="https://imgur.com/55RDEz9.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />